 Shinran (1173-1263 C.E.)

 Shinran was a religious reformer, prolific writer, and religious genius whose rich legacy has traversed the centuries within Japan and around the world.
 As a faithful disciple of the Buddhist reformer Honen, he furthered developed, innovated, and propagated his teacher’s ideas to the masses.
 His viewpoints questioned many long-standing Buddhist traditions that no longer spoke to ordinary people and challenged the power of the elites.
 As a religious revolutionary, he was the first to officially break the monastic celibate tradition by entering into marriage.
 His spiritual insights brought to Buddhism the idea that even the most lost, unskillful, and wicked were the main concern of the Great Compassion.
-No longer was emancipation tied to doing some religious practice like meditation, Buddha Name (nembutsu) recitation, prayer or chanting to appease a deity or some religious ideal but spiritual liberation was the exclusive domain of universal grace via the awakening of the entrusting mind (shinjin) of Boundless Compassion – The Buddha of Inconceivable of Light and Life.
+No longer was emancipation tied to doing solely some religious practice like meditation, Buddha Name (nembutsu) recitation, prayer or chanting to appease a deity or some religious ideal but spiritual liberation was the exclusive domain of universal grace via the awakening of the entrusting mind (shinjin) of the Great Compassion – The Buddha of Inconceivable of Light and Life.
 After his death, his followers created a new Pure Land School called Jodo Shinshu, The Essence of the Pure Land Way, which would later become Japan’s most prominent Buddhist school.

 Shan-Tao (613-681 C.E.)